dojo/docs/quickstart/writingWidgets/example.rst

   <div class="dijitFileInput">
         <input id="${id}" class="dijitFileInputReal" type="file"
-                   dojoAttachPoint="fileInput" name="${name}" />
+                   data-dojo-attach-point="fileInput" name="${name}" />
         <div class="dijitFakeInput">
                 <input class="dijitFileInputVisible" type="text"
-                           dojoAttachPoint="focusNode, inputNode" />
+                           data-dojo-attach-point="focusNode, inputNode" />
                 <span class="dijitFileInputText"
-                           dojoAttachPoint="titleNode">${label}</span>
+                           data-dojo-attach-point="titleNode">${label}</span>
-                <span class="dijitFileInputButton" dojoAttachPoint="cancelNode"
+                <span class="dijitFileInputButton" data-dojo-attach-point="cancelNode"
-                        dojoAttachEvent="onclick:_onClick">
+                        data-dojo-attach-event="onclick:_onClick">
                         ${cancelText}
                 </span>
         </div>
   </div>

 Note how we assign classes to each major part, so we can apply design as CSS styles.
-We're also using dojoAttachPoint="aString" so the parser makes these nodes available to us in code at the location this.fileInput.
+We're also using data-dojo-attach-point="aString" so the parser makes these nodes available to us in code at the location this.fileInput.

 There's one more thing: the base class _Widget automatically copies certain attributes like `id` and `name` to the widget's top level node.
 Since we don't want that functionality in this case, we should override it, by adding the following code to the widget's